Pro Quinctio

-Pro Quinctio was a defence speech delivered by Marcus Tullius Cicero in 81 BC, on behalf of Publius Quinctius.
+Pro Quinctio was a defense speech delivered by Marcus Tullius Cicero in 81 BC, on behalf of Publius Quinctius.
 It is noteworthy as the earliest of Cicero's published speeches to survive.

 Background

-The speech is a private legal case, centred around the business relationship between Gaius Quinctius and Sextus Naevius.
+The speech is a private legal case, centered around the business relationship between Gaius Quinctius and Sextus Naevius.
 The two were close partners (socii) for many years, with Naevius even marrying Gaius' cousin.
 Their chief investments were in cattle farms and land in Gallia Narbonensis.

 Death of Gaius Quinctius

 When Gaius died suddenly in about 84 BC, he left his brother, Publius Quinctius, as his heir.
 Publius also inherited Gaius' outstanding debts, and intended to sell some of his own private property to pay them off.
 However, Naevius convinced him not to do so, and offered to advance the money required.
-The amount Publius was to pay was settled in Rome by Gaius Aquilius, a noteworthy judge (iudex).
+The amount Publius was to pay was settled in Rome by Gaius Aquilius, a noteworthy judge.

-When Publius Quinctius came to pay the debts, Naevius refused to grant the promised money until they had settled various unresolved issues about the partnership in Gaul.
-As a result, Quinctius was forced to sell his private property after all.
+When Publius Quinctius came to pay the debts, Naevius refused to grant the promised money until they had settled various issues about the partnership in Gaul.
+As a result, Quinctius was forced to sell his private property.
 The two now agreed to a vadimonium (a settlement in the courts), apparently to settle the terms of the partnership's dissolution.
-At this vadimonium, Naevius announced that he had unilaterally sold part of the partnership's jointly owned property, and that he no longer considered there to be any unresolved issues: he then invited Publius to call another vadimonium in objection, but Publius declined.
-As a result, the two parties left without any agreement to appear in court again (at least according to Cicero's narrative of events).
+At this vadimonium, Naevius announced that he had unilaterally sold part of the partnership's jointly owned property, and that he no longer considered there to be any unresolved issues.
+He then invited Publius to call another vadimonium in objection, but Publius declined.
+As a result, according to Cicero's narrative of events, the two parties left without any agreement to appear in court again.

 Violent dispute

-However, matters soon turned violent.
 On 29 January 83 BC, Quinctius set off from Rome for Gaul, taking some slaves he intended to sell there.
 Hearing of this, Naevius quickly gathered a number of friends, and (according to Cicero) pretended that a vadimonium had been called.
 With these friends as witnesses, he announced that Quinctius had failed to attend the vadimonium.
 As a result, he was able to obtain an edict from a praetor, Burrienus, announcing Quinctius as a defaulting debtor, and granting Naevius permission to seize his property.
 Naevius' men attempted to seize the slaves Publius was planning to sell, but Quinctius' agent Alfenus prevented this by tearing down the placard announcing Burrienus' edict.
 However, when Publius arrived in Gaul a few days later, Naevius' men successfully ejected him from his property and forcibly seized the land.